seyf4040/Master-Thesis/reasearch_notes/notes/Papers/Perspective API.md

 ## Price & Quota
 Currently free, may be a fee in the future if QPS (queries per second) increases.
 Limited to 1 query per second, possible to request quota increase.

+## Overall
+Very useful for the definitions and taxonomy, the tool is also only accessible via API and code is not opensource.
+Works with a lot of languages including french.